Why Does My Dog Lick Everything? 29 Reasons Behind All That Licking

 1. Boredom: Dogs are like us; they need entertainment.
 When they don’t get enough exercise or interaction they may lick just to pass the time.
 Think about how you may doodle or even fidget with something when you’re bored to just busy yourself.
 It’s a lot like that for dogs too, so make sure they have plenty of toys and things that can give them some stimulation.
 Play sessions and exercise can help prevent boredom-induced licking.

-3. Compulsive Behavior: Some dogs develop OCD-like behaviors, and these can include excessive licking.
+3. Compulsive Behavior: Some dogs develop OCD-like behaviors, and these can include compulsive licking.
 We joke about it, especially when it seems funny to watch these quirky behaviors, but the truth is, that’s how they are trying to control their stress or environment.
 Sometimes it gets so bad you’ll want to talk to the vet or a behaviorist to see how you can help reduce the stress and the compulsion to lick.
 Often redirecting their focus or behavior modifications are needed.

 4. Attention-Seeking: We all know this; dogs are smart!
 If licking gets your attention, they might keep doing it, even if it’s negative attention.
 It’ll be hard, but try not to reinforce their licking with attention and instead, really reward them when they’re displaying calmer behaviors.
 It’s like a trade that’ll be better for you both!